Soumiya-mohan/App-Integration-QBO/README.md

 **Authentication**

 QuickBooks Authorization:
-  Click the button to log in to QuickBooks.
+  Click the button 'Connect to QuickBooks'.
   Authenticate and authorize the application.
   You will be redirected back to the application, and receive the access token .

 Asana Authorization:
-  Click the button to log in to Asana.
+  Click the button 'Connect to Asana'.
   Authenticate and authorize the application.
   You will be redirected back to the application, and receive the access token